shcheglovdmitriy/BI_Cases/README.md

-There are many dashboards and business solutions by BI on the Companies data and task here.
+There are many dashboards and business solutions by BI on the Companies data and task in this repository.